-national security agency- (with a strikethrough): a self-inflicted surveillance state

 Technology, Surveillance, Design

-In n̶a̶t̶i̶o̶n̶a̶l̶ ̶s̶e̶c̶u̶r̶i̶t̶y̶ ̶a̶g̶e̶n̶c̶y̶: a self-inflicted surveillance state, the solo artist and author of the event and work has attempted to embody the surveillance-machine which has imbued our culture, by following people for brief moments in physical spaces, unbeknownst to the blind-participants.
-Following said strangers to a mailing address, a photo taken during the physical follow of followed person was sent to the corresponding address.
+In national security agency: a self-inflicted surveillance state, the solo artist and author of the event and work has attempted to embody the surveillance machine which has imbued our culture, by following people for brief moments in physical spaces.
+Unbeknownst to the blind-participants, said strangers were followed to a mailing address, a photo taken of followed persons during the physical follow, was then sent to the corresponding address.
 The personalized photo was also an invitation to a public gallery show featuring images of followed person(s), as seen below.
-Design affordances of technology, the ethical undertakings of such technology and the designers/creators role in the larger picture are researched, challenged and critiqued.
-The artist asks: What does it mean contemporarily to have “followers”?
-What does “privacy” mean in our device-centric culture and what can be done to inform, protect and/or intervene on these topics?
-How can design and new media perform as mimicry for new understandings of complex topics and concepts for broader audiences?

 BLIND-PARTICIPANTS + POST CARD INVITE TO GALLERY SHOW, FEATURING PHOTOS OF PARTICIPANTS